 With Google LSAs, you are only charged for true leads, as opposed to every time someone clicks on your ads.
 This feature enables you to access and connect with the most promising leads, while easily measuring ROI.

 Google has recently implemented updates to LSAs affecting how customers and companies communicate using this product.
-These updates have also included changes to the process for disputing leads generated by these ads and beta testing of auction-based pricing.
+These updates have also included changes to the process for disputing leads generated by these ads and auction-based pricing.
 Below are the main updates you should be aware of if you’re a Local Services Ads user.

 Changes to the Lead Dispute Process